sifzerda/social-network-api/README.md

 ## 5. Usage

 This is MERN-based code for the back end of a social networking app.
 It runs on an express server with a MongoDB database containing models for users, thoughts and associated reactions.
 API routes enable CRUD functionality for users, posts ('thoughts') and comments ('reactions').
 It's designed for a site where users can sign up and post 'thoughts', leave 'reactions' to other users thoughts, and add other users as 'friends'.
+The seed file will provide the database with dummy data.

 ## 6. Support